 Occasionally, a student may feel that he or she needs special consideration in residence hall assignments due to a disability.
-When such a situation occurs, the student should contact the Learning Commons to discuss the request for special consideration.
+When such a situation occurs, the student should contact Disability Services to discuss the request for special consideration.

-Special housing is viewed as part of an active treatment plan.
+Housing accommodations are viewed as part of an active treatment plan.
 The College requires supporting documentation from an appropriately licensed professional that outlines how a special housing assignment supports your medical needs.
-Please be aware that a diagnosis of a medical condition in and of itself does not automatically qualify you for a special housing assignment.
+Please be aware that a diagnosis of a medical condition in and of itself does not automatically qualify you for a housing accommodation.

 Special requests for residence hall assignments should be made as soon as the student has decided to attend or continue at Allegheny College.
-The deadline for these requests are June 15th for new students and March 1st for returning students.
-Special requests need to be submitted each year; they do not carry forward.
+The deadline for these requests are June 15th for new students and February 15th for returning students.
 Every effort will be made to meet the student’s needs.
-If the request cannot be honored for the upcoming semester because it was requested after the deadline, the student will be put on a waiting list for consideration as openings occur.
+If the request cannot be honored for the upcoming semester because it was requested after the deadline and the appropriate housing isn’t available, the student will be put on a waiting list and housed as openings occur.